Contents

 Mounting the Bracket

-The mount is simple to install — a bracket with the Insta360 X4 camera is added between the pole and the antenna.
-When setting it up, it is important to orient the camera so that the lens facing the display points along the scanner’s direction of travel.
-This allows for synchronised data capture, combining laser scanning with panoramic video recording.
+The bracket is easy to install and follows standard mounting procedures, with the difference that the bracket with the Insta360 X5/X4 camera is installed between the pole and the antenna.
+It is important to orient the camera so that the lens facing the display aligns with the scanner’s direction of movement.
+This ensures synchronized data capture, combining laser scanning with panoramic video recording.

 Figures 10–12.
 MLS kit with installed Insta360 X4